GuillemD/PendingNameEngine2/README.md

-# PendingNameEngine2
+﻿# PendingNameEngine2

 This 3D Engine is created by two students from Barcelona for the subject of 3D Engines.
 The github repository page is: https://github.com/GuillemD/PendingNameEngine2

-Version 1.0 allows the user to drag and drop FBX files to load geometry and also drop textures (.png,.dds) to use on those models.
+Version 2.0 allows the user to drag and drop FBX files to load geometry and also drop textures (.png,.dds) to use on those models.
+Everyone of those will be saved in our own file format ".caca" if  they are meshes or ".dds" if they are textures and then they will load from there which will be faster.
+And talk about faster, Octree enables our mousepicking to be faster so select GameObjects clicking in the screen without lag.
+Same goes for frustum culling it enables the scene to run more smoothly even with street.fbx loaded.
+You can use the gizmo to move GameObjects around the scene.

-It has Unity-like camera controls:
+Camera has Unity-like camera controls:
 - RMB + 'WASD' to move around the space
 - Mouse wheel to Zoom IN/OUT
 - ALT + LMB to orbit an object